Taki Taimani

-Sam "Taki" Taimani (born October 6, 1999) is an American professional football nose tackle for the Minnesota Vikings of the National Football League (NFL).
+Sam "Taki" Taimani (born October 6, 1999) is an American professional football nose tackle.
 He played college football for the Oregon Ducks and Washington Huskies.

 Early life

 Taimani attended East High School in Salt Lake City, Utah.
 He was rated as a four-star recruit and committed to play college football for the Washington Huskies.

 College career

 Washington

 In week 3 of the 2020 season, Taimani notched five tackles in a win over Utah.
 In week 5 of the 2021 season, in a loss to Oregon State, he recovered a fumble which he returned 13 yards inside the Beavers 10-yard line.
 In week 10 of the 2021 season, Taimani made the start where he tallied four tackles in a loss against Oregon.

 In his first four seasons at Washington from 2018 to 2021 Taimani totaled 71 tackles with three and a half being for a loss, two pass deflections, and a fumble recovery.
 After the 2021 season, he entered his name into the NCAA transfer portal.